 Tips for making German Chocolate Cake:

 Run hot water over the eggs to bring them to room temperature.
 Stick the buttermilk in the microwave for just a few seconds.
 It really makes a difference!

 Make the cake in advance!

 I like to make the cake, coconut frosting and chocolate frosting at least one day in advance.
 That way, the cake is really easy to throw together.

 I make the cake in 8” or 9” rounds, bake it and let it cool completely.
 Then I wrap it really well in plastic wrap and stick each layer in a ziplock freezer bag.
 Freeze for up to one month.
 Frozen cakes are very easy to frost!

 Both frostings (coconut and chocolate) can be made ahead and placed in a covered container in the fridge.
 Remove them from the fridge about an hour or so before you’re ready to frost your cake.
 This will allow them to come to room temperature and they will be easier to frost.

-I used a wilton a wilton 2D tip for the swirls on top of this cake.
+I used a wilton 2D tip for the swirls on top of this cake.
 SO EASY.
-I also love the Wilton 1M tip, and I use both tips with an Ateco flex 14” reusable piping bag.
+I also love the Wilton 1M tip.
+I use both tips with an Ateco flex 14” reusable piping bag.
 Those three items right there are my favorites for cake and cupcake decorating.